DEFRA/software-development-standards/standards/uipath_standards.md

 ## Status

-This standard was formally adopted on 23 July 2024.
+This revised standard was formally adopted on 23 July 2024

 ## Significant changes

-Re-write of UiPath best practices based upon the ways of working implemented 2021 onwards.
+Re-write July 2024 based on the revised ways of working implemented from 2021 onwards.